pvdz/zeparser3/tests/testcases/parser/regexes/some_annexb_stuff/invalid_escape_char/gen/Character_class_range_left_with_uflag/a.md

 `````
 throws: Tokenizer error!
-    Cannot escape ord=97 in a char class with uflag
+    Regex: Cannot escape ord=97 in a char class with uflag; Regex body had an escape or char class range that is invalid with a u-flag, but it did have a u-flag

 /[\a-z]/u
 ^------- error